 This program is supported by the Department of Biostatistics .

-Completion of all course requirements, including the two final projects (preceptorship and culminating experience), ensures that graduates have attained the MPH core competencies and the MPH with a specialty in Biostatistics competencies:
+Completion of all course requirements, including the two final projects (preceptorship and culminating experience), ensures that graduates have attained the MPH core competencies and the MPH with a concentration in Biostatistics competencies:

 Biology Competency Requirement: Students are required to pass all 3 exams or successfully complete the courses prior to or within the first semester of coursework.
 Courses do NOT count toward the minimum 42 credit hours for the MPH degree.
 View more information on Public Health Biology Competency exam.